 Creating a Conversion Action in Google Ads

 We will keep everything else unchecked and then click on Create and Continue.

-We will paste this Conversion ID and Conversion Label in our Google Tag Manager configuration.
-And leave the Conversion Value and Order ID field empty.
+Paste the values in our Tag and leave the Conversion Value and Order ID field empty.

 Let us move to our next tool now: Facebook Ads.